Costa Blanca, Espagne

 And one day, it just clicks

 The loveliest part is that, through sheer accumulation of bars, bureaucracy and chatty neighbours, Spanish gets in through your ears without you noticing.
 One morning you drop a perfectly natural vale (OK), you say hasta luego to the baker, and you realise you've arrived.
 Not bilingual, no. But at home.
+And if your children go to school here, they'll pick up Valencian fast - it's taught in state schools, and they often end up trilingual without even trying.

 Sources